El Paso is a bi-national, multi-cultural city of surprises. These are my 10 reasons to visit El Paso, making it a prime destination.

 Seeing the shop and the work done there is a must-do in El Paso, the “Boot Capital of the World.”
 They are open Monday through Friday from 8:00 a.m.–4:00 p.m.
 But call ahead if you want a tour or a custom fitting.

 3: Ride the Vintage Streetcar

 You’ll see the bright and shiny green restored PCC streetcars tooling around downtown and up to the University District.
 Hop aboard, sit back, and enjoy the tour.
-It takes you on a 4.8-mile route in two loops through El Paso’s uptown and downtown areas, giving you the chance to check out the neighborhoods and businesses along the way.
+It takes you on a 4.8-mile route in two loops through El Paso’s uptown and downtown areas, allowing you to check out the neighborhoods and businesses along the way.
 Hop off anywhere you wish and go exploring.

-The day I hopped aboard, there was no charge for the ride but they were collecting money for a memorial to the victims of the tragic shooting at the Wal Mart in El Paso.
-I had a friendly chat with the streetcar driver who shared with me the highlights of the ride in between furiously clanging her bell at the cars that stopped on the tracks in front of the streetcar.
+The day I hopped aboard, there was no charge for the ride, but they were collecting money for a memorial to the victims of the tragic shooting at the Walmart in El Paso.
+I had a friendly chat with the streetcar driver, who shared the highlights of the ride in between furiously clanging her bell at the cars that stopped on the tracks in front of the streetcar.

 The El Paso Streetcar offers unique onboard events like live music and story hours.

 4: Dine Mexican at L & J Cafe